hanami/guides/content/v2.0/actions/request-and-response.md

 By default, the response status is `200`.
 Setting the response status via `response.status` is useful when setting statuses like `200 OK`, `201 Created` and `404 Not Found`.

+You may use the canonical symbolic name for a status instead of the integer, as defined in `Hanami::Http::Status::SYMBOLS`.
+See [Status Codes](/v2.0/actions/status-codes/) for the complete list.

 In situations where you want an action to halt, for example to return a `401 Unauthorized` response, use the action's `halt` method.
 To return a redirect, use `response.redirect_to("/path")`.
 See [Control flow](/v2.0/actions/control-flow/) for details.

 ### Response format